Quansight/Quansight-website/README.md

 - `author` - Unique slug of the author (from Storyblok) usually looks like: `jon-doe`.
 Based on this property blog post page will display proper info about author (and image).
 - `category` - Array of categories for example `[Machine Learning]`.
 All categories should be the same as in the previously mentioned `categories.json` file.
 Important note: Categories are case sensitive.
 - `featuredImage` - Object with properties: `src` and `alt`.
 The `src` property is a path to featured image which is displayed on the posts list on the`/blog` page.
 The `alt` property is alternative text for the image.
 The image should be added to the `apps/labs/public/posts/<post-name>` directory, example: `apps/labs/public/posts/hello-world-post`.
 There is no need to provide full image path so the pathname should start with `/posts/`.
-- `hero` - Object with properties: `imageSrc` and `imageAlt`.
+- `hero` - Hero object can have two different structures.
+One is object with properties: `imageSrc` and `imageAlt`.
 The `imageSrc` property is a path to hero image which is displayed on the post page between the nav bar and the blog heading title.
 The `imageAlt` property is alternative text for the image.
 The image should be added to the `apps/labs/public/posts/<post-name>` directory, example: `apps/labs/public/posts/hello-world-post`.
+The second structure is an object with properties: `imageMobile`, `imageTablet` and `imageDesktop`.
+Every properties also contains `imageSrc` and `imageAlt` properties.
 There is no need to provide full image path so the pathname should start with `/posts/`.

 #### Example of blog post meta section